WICG/webmonetization/docs/explainer.md

 to the creator/producer/service provider.
 The service is therefore able to correlate payments and collect data about which services are accessed by users.

-Web Monetization decouples the sender and the receiver.
+Web Monetization decouples the provider (sender) and the receiver.
 Using the browser as an intermediary, the privacy of users is protected and payments can't be used to track a user across sites.

 ## Design Discussion Points